 The way to determine whether HCV is in your body is to look for its RNA.
 HCV RNA is the genetic material that the virus uses to reproduce itself.
-One of several different lab tests are used to detect HCV RNA in the blood as well as to measure the amount of the virus in your body (called the viral load).
-In addition to helping diagnose HCV infection, a viral load test can be used to 1:
+Several different lab tests can be used to detect HCV RNA in the blood, as well as to measure the amount of the virus in your body (called the viral load).
+In addition to helping diagnose HCV infection, a viral load test can be used to: 1

 Handling and storage of the blood sample can affect the results of the test.
 Also, results can vary from lab to lab.
 This is why doctors prefer to use the same lab for testing, so that results are comparable over time.